Skip to content

 What about FBAR and FATCA filing requirements?

-FBAR (FinCEN 114) must be filed by April 15 (auto-extended to October 15) if the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the year.
+FBAR (FinCEN 114), filed with the US Treasury's Financial Crimes Enforcement Network, must be submitted by April 15 (auto-extended to October 15) if the aggregate value of your foreign financial accounts exceeds $10,000 at any point during the year.
 FATCA (Form 8938) applies if your foreign financial assets exceed $200,000 at year-end (or $300,000 at any point) for expats filing individually.
 Penalties for non-compliance are severe (starting at $10,000 per violation) so set up a system with a cross-border CPA from day one.

 Can I keep my US health insurance in Spain?